 Setting foot onto the future

-One day in 2020, the first pedestrians will set foot on the bridge.
-They will walk or cycle on a milestone: crossing the world's first movable bio-based composite bridge.
-“I hope they do not only feel safe but, that they also understand the message of the structure,” comments Pavlović.
+Now that pedestrians and cyclists cross the world's first movable bio-based composite bridge every day, “I hope they do not only feel safe but, that they also understand the message of the structure,” comments Pavlović.
 “If you are brave enough to look for alternatives, you can make the world a better place for yourself, your family and many more generations to come.”

 FRP Composites in Structural Engineering